Tax Reform is Here: Time for Funding Spring Cleaning!

 Open the windows, grab the yellow latex gloves, turn on the radio and get to work.
 Cleaning house may be a chore but your supporters and the community you serve will be thankful you did!

 Resources on How the New Federal Tax Law Impacts Charitable Nonprofits

 Tax Reform and Charitable Giving for Nonprofits

 From Challenges to Opportunities: How Nonprofits Can Make Sense of the New Tax Law

-Eddie Crim graduated from the Savannah College of Art and Design, where he earned a master of art degree.
-He is currently working on his MBA from the University of Tennessee Haslam College of Business, with a concentration in entrepreneurship and innovation.
-Eddie grew up in Nashville but has called Knoxville home for the past 15 years.
-He started his own restoration and remodeling business, but has also taught photography part-time at Pellissippi Community College and the University of Tennessee.
-Eddie volunteers for multiple nonprofits, including Big Brothers Big Sisters of East Tennessee and Habitat for Humanity.
-He is also the director of philanthropy for the Tennessee Organization of MBAs.
-He loves his Knoxville community and hopes to take his diverse experiences and apply them to local nonprofits after graduation.
+Eddie Crim graduated from the Savannah College of Art and Design, where he earned a Master of Art degree.
+While working on his MBA from the University of Tennessee Haslam College of Business, with a concentration in Entrepreneurship and Innovation, he served as the Director of Philanthropy for the Tennessee Organization of MBAs, the College’s flagship student organization.
+Eddie grew up in Nashville but has called Knoxville home for the past 16 years.
+He started his own restoration and remodeling business, and has also taught photography part-time at Pellissippi Community College and the University of Tennessee.
+Eddie volunteers for multiple nonprofits, including Big Brothers Big Sisters, Relay for Life, MEDIC, and Second Harvest.
+He loves his Knoxville community and hopes to take his diverse experiences and apply them to local nonprofits.